Updated January 2020

-Late at night on June 26, 1866 a band of Indians came down Maple Canyon in Utah County and made a foray into the valley as far as Roundy's pasture (approx. three miles south of Maple Canyon near the foothills) and drove off some 15 horses and thirtyeight head of cattle that resulted in the deaths of six Natives and two whites.
+Late at night on June 26, 1866 a band of Timpanogos Indians led by a Colorado Ute warrior named Mountain, came down Maple Canyon in Utah County and made a foray into the valley as far as Roundy's pasture (approx. three miles south of Maple Canyon near the foothills) and drove off some 15 horses and thirty eight head of cattle that resulted in the deaths of six Natives and two whites.

 This became known as the Diamond Battle which took place in the mountains of Little Diamond Fork in Spanish Fork Canyon, Utah.
 There was no massacre here, contrary to popular belief, it was a gun fight at best.

-The conclusions from our research have helped to correct history in meaningful ways and brought to life a more accurate account of the Diamond Battle of 1866.
+The conclusions from our research have helped to correct history in meaningful ways and brought to life an accurate account of the Diamond Battle of 1866.
 We hope you will find our results interesting and insightful.

 This photo is Maple Canyon Trail leading to the pass (east bound from Mapleton) which drops over the mountain into Little Diamond Fork.
 This is the easy part of the trail.
 The rest becomes very rugged and narrow.
-It took only 2 hours, in the darkness of night, for 70 animals and 30 men to travel 16 miles up this trail.
+It took only 2 hours, in the darkness of night, for 53 animals and some 12 Native braves to travel 16 miles up this trail.

-The story continues that about 4:am on June 26, 1866 Indians led by warrior Mountain, a brother of Black Hawk, had taken cattle and horses from a ranch located on the foothills of Maple Mountain, or where Mapleton City, Utah is now located, and drove them through the rugged, narrow canyon east over the summit into Little Diamond Creek.
-There they rested for awhile in a "broad open area" thinking they had out smarted the ranchers and had a good leed on them.
+The story continues that about 4:am on June 26, 1866 Indians led by a Colorado Ute warrior named Mountain, a friend of Timpanogos Chief Antonga Black Hawk, had taken cattle and horses from a ranch located on the foothills of Maple Mountain, above Mapleton City, Utah, and drove them through the rugged, narrow canyon east over the summit into Little Diamond Creek.
+There they rested for awhile in a "broad open area" thinking they may have out smarted the ranchers and had a good lead on them.

-Meanwhile back at the ranch, around 8:am, Colonel Creer of the Nauvoo Militia (Mormon army) brought together some men to go after the Indians.
+Meanwhile back at the ranch, around 8am, Colonel Creer of the Nauvoo Militia (Mormon army) brought together some men to go after the 'Indians'.
 There was Alma Spafford, H.O.
 Crandall, T.L.
 Mendenhall, J.A.
 Grosbeck, John Edmundson, Loren Dibble, D.C.
-Johnson, and an old soldier named Gillispe, Wily Thomas, and Al Dimmick.
+Johnson, an old soldier named Gillispe, Wily Thomas, and Al Dimmick.